1999 Rover Mini 1.3 MPI Manual - The Ultimate Specification

 (c) Safety

-Transcending its spam in a tin-can reputation, Rover proudly declared the classic Mini the safest small car on the road.
+Transcending its spam in a tin-can reputation, Rover proudly declared the classic Mini to now be the safest small car on the road.
 It now had an air bag, it had side impact safety crash beams, it had SRS and special seatbelts.
 You and your family could feel safe driving.

 (d) Luxury

-Inside the materials evolved, you sat on leather, you were faced with a Burr-Walnut dashboard, everything was higher quality.
+Inside the materials evolved, you sat on leather, you were faced with Burr-Walnut, everything was higher quality.

 But it wasn’t just about power and reliability, safety or luxury, it was about bringing the Mini into the modern age, no longer was the Mini based on 1950’s engineering.
-When the original Mini was designed the M1 didn’t exist, radical changes were needed to bring the Mini into the modern age.
+The original Mini was not designed for modern roads, busy cities, the M1 hadn't even been built, radical changes were needed to create a daily driver.
+There's so much more to tell about this model.

 top of page